baskerville/Z/README.md

 Ensure that the data file exists before running `Z`.

-If you are a *z* user, you can generate a data file with:
+If you are a `z` user, you can generate a data file with:

 ```
 awk -F '|' 'BEGIN {OFS="\0"} {print $3, int($2), $1}' ~/.z
 ```

-You can emulate rupa's *z* with:
+You can emulate `z` with:

 ```
 z() {